Fort Snelling (unorganized territory), Minnesota

 Fort Snelling is an unorganized territory of Hennepin County in the U.S. state of Minnesota.
 It is named after historic Fort Snelling, which is located within its boundaries.
-The district also includes Coldwater Spring park, Minneapolis-Saint Paul International Airport, parts of the Mississippi National River and Recreation Area, and several government facilities.
+The district also includes Coldwater Spring park, Fort Snelling National Cemetery, Minneapolis-Saint Paul International Airport, parts of the Mississippi National River and Recreation Area, and several government facilities.
 As of the 2020 census the territory had a population of 322 people.

 Geography

 The unorganized territory of Fort Snelling is just east of the city of Richfield.
 Historic Fort Snelling is located at the eastern end of the territory, near the confluence of the Mississippi River with the Minnesota River.
-It also borders Minneapolis to the north and Bloomington to the southwest, while across the Mississippi River is Saint Paul in Ramsey County, and across the Minnesota River are Mendota and Mendota Heights in Dakota County.
+It also borders Minneapolis to the north and Bloomington to the southwest, while Saint Paul in Ramsey County (including Pike Island) is to the northeast, and across the Minnesota River are Mendota and Mendota Heights in Dakota County.